 Because if your connected wire has any frayed area, this will cause the issue of overheating and ultimately can lower your monitor’s refresh rate.
 And if you find the same, surely your monitor will solve the ghosting problem.
 However, to eliminate this, replace the wire with a new one and check whether it is useful in resolving the issue.

 Moreover, the ghosting might also happen by interacting with your monitor or PC with other devices connected to it.
-Also, check if there are any wireless printers, speakers, and modem, etc. connected with your PC.
+Also, check if there are any wireless printers, speakers, and modem, and Projector connected with your PC.
 Because this might also cause ghosting problems due to a mere issue of proximity.

 To overcome this type of issue, try moving these devices away from your monitor screen and you will likely be able to resolve the screen ghosting issue.